Magnushammer: A Transformer-Based Approach to Premise Selection: Related work

 \section{Related work}

+Premise selection becomes a crucial task whenever proving theorems automatically within a large formal library.
+Moreover, this task has several unique aspects that are challenging from the perspective of learning-based approaches.
+Therefore, there exist multiple works that tackle learning premise selection (either explicitly or implicitly) applying various methods focusing on different aspects.

+Many works employ classical machine learning like Bayesian and kernel methods~\citep{kuhlwein2012overview, alama}, $k$-NN~\citep{fact-selector-isabelle}, or decision trees \citep{atpboost,pamper,lean-premsel}.
+The common weakness of these approaches is the necessity of using hand-engineered features, whereas faster, simpler training is an advantage.

+\citet{alemi2016deepmath} were the first to apply deep learning to premise selection, thus dispensing with the hand-designed features completely.
+Their approach was evaluated in an automated theorem proving setting and not in a proof assistant, as is Magnushammer.
+They also implicitly learn embeddings of conjectures and premises, which are concatenated and passed through a shallow network, whereas the training signal comes from the logistic loss.
+In contrast, Magnushammer demonstrated the strength of training with the contrastive loss, where the obtained embeddings just need to be passed through a simple cosine similarity measure to provide high-quality rankings.

+Most of the methods explicitly targeting the premise selection problem (including this work) retrieve a \textit{ranking} of independently treated premises.
+In contrast, \citet{piotrowski2020stateful} aimed at modelling the implicit dependencies \textit{between} the premises and used LSTM-based language models to produce structured sequences of premises.
+However, the premises were treated there as opaque tokens, not giving the neural model the ability to inspect the statements of the premises.

-Existing works on premise selection use models based on classical ML like Bayesian methods~\citep{arlt1}, decision trees \citep{pamper}, and more recently, deep learning.
-Effective deep learning approaches typically leverage the structure of mathematical expressions using graph neural networks~\citep{wang2017premise, paliwal2019graph, goertzel2022isabelle}.
-Our work uses the transformer architecture \citep{vaswani2017attention}, which is highly scalable and capable of producing powerful representations of text data.
-Unlike traditional hammers~\citep{Paulson2012ThreeYO, holyhammer, hol4hammer, coqhammer, goertzel2022isabelle}, our method does not depend on external automated theorem provers and requires little domain-specific knowledge.
+Effective deep learning approaches often leverage the explicit structure of mathematical expressions using graph neural networks~\citep{wang2017premise, paliwal2019graph, goertzel2022isabelle}.
+Our work uses the transformer architecture \citep{vaswani2017attention}, which is highly scalable and capable of producing powerful representations of raw text data.